Sudhanshu1304/Education-Web/readme.md

 * Realtime Pass's
 * Time Complexity
-* We Can get random graph
+* We Can get random array of numbers to graph
 * We could also add User defined array